daniellimadev/GoLangStudy/README.md

 ```
 - We can define methods on generic types just like we do on regular types, but we have to keep the type parameters in place.
 The type is List[T], not List.

+### Packages

+- Packages are the basic unit of code organization in Go.
+A package is a collection of Go files that are organized into a specific directory.
+All files in the same directory belong to the same package.

+- Each Go file begins with a package declaration, such as package main or package fmt.
+The package declaration defines the name of the package to which the file belongs.

+- Packages allow you to group related functions, types, and variables.
+This makes it easier to reuse code and improves project organization.

+- The main package is special because it defines the entry point of a Go program.
+A Go project that is intended to be run as a program must have a main package with a main() function.

+### Modules

+- Módulos são uma maneira de organizar e gerenciar dependências em projetos Go.
+Um módulo é uma coleção de pacotes que são versionados juntos.
+Um módulo é definido por um arquivo go.mod na raiz do diretório do projeto.

+- O go.mod especifica o nome do módulo, bem como as dependências externas que ele usa.
+Isso facilita o gerenciamento de versões e a resolução de dependências.

+- Com módulos, você pode importar pacotes de outros projetos (tanto locais quanto remotos) e controlar a versão das dependências.